 Whole Foods of Fall

-Did you know that at any time throughout the year when fruits and vegetables are out of season, frozen ones are an excellent option?
-In fact, the ADA reports that a variety of frozen fruits and vegetables are picked at their peak; making them nutritionally comparable to fresh.
-Attempting to buy fruits that are currently out of season leaves you with gritty tasteless blueberries, peaches that resemble biting into play dough and oversized strawberries that have been shipped 5462 miles and have lost every ounce of nutrients they may have once had.
+Attempting to buy fruits that are currently out of season leaves you with gritty tasteless blueberries, peaches that resemble biting into playdough, and oversized strawberries that have been shipped 5462 miles and have lost every ounce of nutrients they may have once had.

-However, the fall and winter provide an abundance of delectable fruits and vegetables that are in season and serve up a wealth of vitamins and nutrients!
-Citrus fruits, apples, avocados, cranberries, grapes, pears, and pomegranates are all nutritious fruits of fall.
-As for vegetables; beets, broccoli, cabbage, carrots, cauliflower, eggplant, green beans, lettuce, onions, potatoes, spinach, squash, and zucchini – the possibilities are endless!!
+However, the fall and winter provide an abundance of delectable fruits and vegetables that are in season and serve up plenty of vitamins and nutrients.

-Spinach makes a great salad and provides copious amounts of nutrients (especially when compared to it’s tasteless counterpart – iceberg).
+Spinach makes a great salad or addition to an omelet and provides copious amounts of nutrients (especially when compared to its tasteless relative – iceberg).
 Spinach is very low in calories and loaded with iron, fiber, and antioxidants (vitamin A and C).
 Pair it with numerous options for a nutritious side dish or meal.

 A few of my fall spinach favorites are: